-Without this solid foundation in Yama and Niyama practice, understanding, and embodiment, one may, for example, never fully understand, or enact, many of the Sutras that also deal with one’s conduct in relation to “others” in society, which will get you Karmically entangled with them.
+Without this solid foundation in Yama and Niyama practice, understanding, and embodiment, you may, for example, never fully understand, or enact, many of the Sutras that also deal with your conduct in relation to “others” in society, which will get you Karmically entangled with them.

-Without this solid foundation in Yama and Niyama practice, understanding, and embodiment, for example, Sutra 1.33 (friendliness for the happy, compassion for the suffering, and disregard for the wicked) or Sutra 2.34 (never approving of violence due to greed, anger or infatuation), for another example, cannot be truly followed, which means that your mind will never truly be free from attachment and/or aversion, or at peace.
+Without this solid foundation in Yama and Niyama practice, understanding, and embodiment, for example, Sutra 1.33 (friendliness for the happy, compassion for the suffering, and disregard for the wicked) or Sutra 2.34 (never approving of violence due to greed, anger, or infatuation), for another example, cannot be truly followed, which means that your mind will never truly be free from attachment and/or aversion, or at peace.

-Without this solid foundation in Yama and Niyama practice, understanding, and embodiment, one can never truly destroy the veil over the inner light by coming into deeper levels of purity (and into the unattached/undistorted Self) which sets the foundation for spiritual fitness (Sutra 2.41) that leads to higher knowledge and True Liberation.
+Without this solid foundation in Yama and Niyama practice, understanding, and embodiment, you can never truly destroy the veil over the inner light by coming into deeper levels of purity (and into the unattached/undistorted Self) which sets the foundation for spiritual fitness (Sutra 2.41) that leads to higher knowledge and True Liberation.

-Without this solid foundation in Yama and Niyama practice, understanding, and embodiment, one may, for yet another example, unconsciously become deeply steeped and over-identified with lower collective ego-based ideologies that perpetuate destructive Karmas that take him/her further away from the Truth and the light instead of connecting with and upholding it.
+Without this solid foundation in Yama and Niyama practice, understanding, and embodiment, you may, for yet another example, unconsciously become deeply steeped and over-identified with lower collective ego-based ideologies that perpetuate destructive Karmas that take you further away from the Truth and the light instead of connecting with and upholding it.

 The example of Jeffery Epstein and numerous clergymen getting away with child rape for decades in plain sight that we introduced last week highlights the disconnection being referred to here.
 But so does Harvey Weinstein, Hitler, and the countless “nameless” perpetrators of violence (who do not make the paper as they commit their crimes behind closed personal doors), who for many years before, and if, justice is ever served within Maya, often get more “understanding” than even their victims.
 Heck, even Ted Bundy had a fan club that advocated for him.